renatodinizc/dsa_rust/README.md

 ### Custom Queue
 A generic queue implementation featuring operations such as enqueue, dequeue, and read, showcasing a First In, First Out (FIFO) behavior.

+### Custom LinkedList
+A generic and memory-safe linked list implementation, supporting essential operations like peek_at, push_at, and pop_at, with iterator support for efficient element traversal.
 ## Testing

 Test cases are included for verifying the correctness of each algorithm and the hash map.
 Run tests with: